 The lush greenery of the area with its estate-type living conditions is usually what attracts expats of a certain inclination, but those keen on a night out should be aware that the North Region is a fair distance from the city and that it offers little in the way of nightlife.

 The eastern area of the island includes the districts of Bedok, Pasir Ris, Tampines and Changi.

-The Changi International Airport is situated here, and its neighbourhoods claim a character that marries old and new.
-The area has a diverse population but many residents work in airline-related industries.
+The Changi International Airport is situated here, and its neighbourhoods are blessed with character that marries old and new.
+The area has a diverse population, but many residents work in airline-related industries.
 There is excellent access to amenities, restaurants, schools and shops.